RobertZetterlund/intro-to-ai/assignment3/report.md

 <p align="center" >
     <img src="fig/kmeans-3.png" width=45%>
     <img src="fig/kmeans-3-removal.png">
-    <p align="center">Figure: <p>
+    <p align="center">Figure: The original clusters compared to the clusters created when removing a random 25% of the points. <p>
 <p>

 In the figures above we see that the shapes of the clusters almost do not change at all.
-The color of the clusters changes...
+However, the colors of the clusters change, which indicates that the clusters are unstable.
+We use the same initial central nodes in all the graphs above, and if the clusters were stable, the labeling should remain similar even though 25% of the points were removed.
+Since the labeling did not remain similar, it seems like the clusters we have created are quite unstable.

 <!--  Unsure whether color change indicates anything Den verkar göra det-->